Thank you for contacting

 Tax Season Scams Exploit Refund and Filing Activity

-Experts say the timing of these scams is not accidental.
-During tax season, millions of taxpayers expect communication about refunds, filing confirmations, or account updates, making fraudulent IRS emails appear more credible.
+During tax season, millions of taxpayers expect communication about refunds, filing confirmations, or account updates, which can make fraudulent IRS emails appear more credible.
+Scammers commonly use messages that promise faster refunds or warn of account issues to pressure recipients into responding quickly.

 IRS Explains How It Contacts Taxpayers